 Positano - The Fairy Tale Town

 If you haven’t been to Amalfi Coast, you have not seen the best of Europe.
-Amalfi Coast is located in South of Italy and with its stunning coastline, rugged cliffs and Mediterranean regions, it’s a dream destination.
-Amalfi coast has few picturesque towns, but Positano, Amalfi and Ravello are the most popular.
+Amalfi Coast is located in the South of Italy and with its stunning coastline, rugged cliffs, and Mediterranean regions, it’s a dream destination.
+Amalfi coast has few picturesque towns, but Positano, Amalfi, and Ravello are the most popular.
 On embarking in Naples during a cruise, we decided to head to Positano for a day trip.
-We opted for taxi as we were short of time.
+We opted for a taxi as we were short of time.
 Do not hire a car, as parking is difficult to find and is prohibitively expensive.
 In addition, driving is torturous as the road is narrow and traffic is killing.

-Winding through the narrow lanes cutting the mountains, I was spellbound by the glimpses of beauty of the Amalfi coastline.
+Winding through the narrow lanes cutting the mountains, I was spellbound by the glimpses of the beauty of the Amalfi coastline.
 I can assure you that this is The most scenic drives I have taken.
-Craggy cliffs, vivid blue sea dotted with small boats, elegant trees and picturesque gorges makes it the most exquisite coastlines in the world.
+Craggy cliffs, vivid blue sea dotted with small boats, elegant trees, and picturesque gorges makes it the most exquisite coastlines in the world.
 While en route to Positano, you cannot help stopping every few miles to admire the astounding views and click some vivid pictures.

 The small town of Positano can be reached either by road or by ferry from Naples.
 Both are excellent options as they offer splendid coastal views along the way.
-However, if you go by ferry, you will have to climb lots of stairs with your luggage when you reach shore.
+However, if you go by ferry, you will have to climb lots of stairs with your luggage when you reach the shore.

-Positano is also called the ‘vertical town’ because there are lots of stairs leading to everywhere.
+Positano is also called the ‘vertical town’ because there are lots of stairs leading everywhere.
 But it is really an experience roaming the charming streets with the sun-bleached houses and visiting the boutiques to buy their enchanting offerings.
-If you don’t want to climb stairs or are not fit enough, it is good option to book a room close to the aera you want to linger.
+If you don’t want to climb stairs or are not fit enough, it is a good option to book a room close to the area you want to linger.
 Alternatively. you can use the local bus.
 Positano has budget lodgings as well as exclusive hotels to stay, though most of them are on a higher range.
 Better book in advance in peak periods.
-There are handful of restaurants offering local but delicious cuisine.
-The seaside town has glamorous bars and clubs and an enviable night life.
+There are a handful of restaurants offering local but delicious cuisine.
+The seaside town has glamorous bars and clubs and enviable nightlife.